Supply List For Raising Monarchs

 4. Empty plastic bottle, empty jar, or vase to place stem cuttings cuttings

-5. Small plastic food storage containers for leaf cuttings
+5. Small plastic food storage containers for shorter stem cuttings

-16. Small hand held vacuum for frass (optional)
+16. Small handheld vacuum for cleaning up frass (caterpillar poop)